 In addition to any other termination rights provided by this Agreement, either party may terminate this Agreement at any time prior to its expiration date, with or without cause, and without incurring any liability or obligation to the terminated party (other than payment of amounts due and performance of obligations accrued, in each case on or prior to the termination date) by giving the other party at least thirty (30) days prior written notice of termination.
-Upon receipt of a notice of termination, the receiving party shall take immediate steps to stop the accrual of any TSA additional obligations that might require payment.
+Upon receipt of a notice of termination, the receiving party shall take immediate steps to stop the accrual of any additional obligations to the other party, including, but not limited to, an obligation on TSA's part to make additional payments.

-In the event of termination or expiration of this Agreement, any TSA funds that have not been spent or incurred for allowable expenses prior to the date of termination and are not reasonably necessary to cover termination expenses will be returned and/or de-obligated from this Agreement.
+In the event of termination or expiration of this Agreement, any TSA funds that have not been spent or incurred for allowable Project expenses prior to the date of termination will be returned and/or de-obligated from this Agreement.